sepidehaghajani/JQueryExample/README.md

-# Data Entry in Jquery
+# Data Entry in JQuery